Hartsville couple plans First Responder Alpha Games

 With the 20th anniversary of the Sept.
 11 attacks coming up, a Hartsville couple is organizing a unique event to honor local first responders.

-The First Responder Alpha Games are scheduled for Saturday, Sept.
-11 at Hartsville City Park, beginning at 9 a.m.
-First responders from Trousdale and its four surrounding counties (Macon, Smith, Sumner, Wilson) have been invited to participate in a daylong series of competitions.
+The First Responder Alpha Games are scheduled for this Saturday at Hartsville City Park, beginning at 9 a.m.
+First responders from Trousdale and its four surrounding counties (Macon, Smith, Sumner and Wilson) have been invited to participate in a day-long series of competitions.

 “The No. 1 killer of first responders is job-related stress and the effects, so we thought there had to be something we could do to change that.”

 The competitions will be specifically geared for three divisions: law enforcement, firefighters and emergency services.
 They include high-effort events such as obstacle courses and fitness challenges, down to less stressful games like checkers and cornhole.
-Departments will compete in each division, with the first-place teams then battling it out for the title of Grand Champion, with closing ceremonies scheduled for 6 p.m.
+Departments will compete in each division, with the first-place teams then battling it out for the title of grand champion.
+Closing ceremonies are scheduled for 6 p.m.

-“The Grand Championship is a five-stage, Survivor-type competition,” Gil said.
+“The grand championship is a five-stage, survivor-type competition,” Gil Carter said.
 “But we want everyone to be able to compete, regardless of age or fitness level.”

 In addition to the competitions, there will be plenty for onlookers to take part in.
 There will be food trucks, vendors, artisans, department demonstrations, children’s games and a dessert sampler tent.

-“LifeFlight will be out there, the fire department will be there, Sumner County sheriffs are bringing their K-9 unit,” Gil said.
-“Between competitions, we’re going to have kids’ events like barrel races.
+“LifeFlight will be out there ... the fire department will be there ...
+Sumner County sheriffs are bringing their K-9 unit,” Gil Carter said.
+“Between competitions, we’re going to have kids’ events, like barrel races.
 The dessert sampler itself will be worth admission.”

 Tri-Metal, which operates a facility at Trousdale’s PowerCom industrial park, has fabricated many of the materials for the various competitions, such as obstacle courses.